eyedea-io/project-101/README.md

 As we're going together towards the goal of doing the project, we'll need your presence sometimes.

-- #️⃣  answer for questions on Slack
+- #️⃣  Answer for questions on Slack
-- 📅  attend product meetings (once a week / 2 weeks - 1h)
+- 📅  Attend product meetings (once a week / 2 weeks - 1h)
-- 🙋‍  follow instructions set according to your role in the responsibility assignment matrix
+- 🙋‍  Follow instructions set according to your role in the responsibility assignment matrix

 ## After the project